-- VIDEO LTC OUT: A Male XLR connector for the output of SMPTE/EBU linear time code to the video recorder. - VIDEO LTC IN: A Female XLR connector for input of SMPTE/EBU linear time code from the video recorder.
+VIDEO LTC OUT: A Male XLR connector for the output of SMPTE/EBU linear time code to the video recorder.

-2.1.4.
+VIDEO LTC IN: A Female XLR connector for input of SMPTE/EBU linear time code from the video recorder.
+This input is used as a Jam sync source for the Video time code generator.

+2.1.5.
 Audio Timecode Connectors

-- AUDIO LTC OUT: A Male XLR connector for the output of SMPTE/EBU linear time code to the audio playback machine.
+AUDIO LTC OUT: A Male XLR connector for the output of SMPTE/EBU linear time code to the audio playback machine.
 The frame rate of this LTC input will correspond to the system audio frame rate.
 This output contains timecode that is locked to the telecine biphase, and will also be automatically updated from Film timecode being read by the 5550 Universal Film Data Decoder.
-It is only necessary to connect this output to the audio player's chase synchroniser LTC input when the audio machine is not being controlled by a telecine edit controller device. - AUDIO LTC IN: A Female XLR connector for input of SMPTE/EBU linear time code from audio playback machine.
+It is only necessary to connect this output to the audio player's chase synchroniser LTC input when the audio machine is not being controlled by a telecine edit controller device.

+AUDIO LTC IN: A Female XLR connector for input of SMPTE/EBU linear time code from audio playback machine.